trejder/yii-ldap-and-mysql-login/README.md

 2. Modify `protected/data/schema.mysql.sql` and import it into your MySQL database or create `users` table add required users in any other way.

-3. Create `includes/settings.inc` with following contact (modify to suit you):
+3. Create `includes/settings.inc` with following content (modify to suit you):

         <?php
             /**